SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/ldap.md

 ---
 layout: tutorials
-title: Configuring LDAP with Solace
+title: Configuring LDAP
 summary: How to setup an LDAP Server to work with Solace and some examples on how LDAP auth works
+icon: ldap.png
 ---

 ## Overview